AndrewClements84/SteadyFlow.Resilience/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md).

 1. Fork the repo
 2. Create a feature branch